The pandemic continues to cause unprecedented disruption across industries worldwide.

-The global hyperlipidemia drugs market is expected to exhibit stable growth during 2021-2026.
+The global hyperlipidemia drugs market reached a value of US$ 21.7 Billion in 2021.
+Looking forward, IMARC Group expects the market to reach US$ 24.8 Billion by 2027, exhibiting a CAGR of 2.17% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use sectors.
 These insights are included in the report as a major market contributor.

 Hyperlipidemia, or high cholesterol, refers to a medical ailment characterized by high levels of fats in the bloodstream.
 It is the abnormal elevation of lipids and/or lipoprotein levels that can lead to stroke, peripheral vascular disease, atherosclerosis, diabetes, obesity, hypertension, and cardiovascular diseases.
 It is usually caused by genetic factors, unhealthy lifestyles and inadequate diet.
 Some of the commonly used hyperlipidemia drugs include statins, Proprotein Convertase Subtilisin/Kexin type 9 (PCSK9) inhibitors, bile acid sequestrants, fibric acid derivatives or fibrates and combination and miscellaneous antihyperlipidemic agents.
 These drugs reduce cholesterol production levels in the liver while further removing it from the bloodstream.